terms and conditions

 - Services are billed in advance and all invoices must be paid by the Customer in advance;

 - Any Services invoiced in arrears are payable on presentation of invoice;

-- All Fees and other amounts payable are quoted exclusive of VAT;
+- All Fees and other amounts payable are quoted inclusive of VAT unless indicated otherwise;

 - All Fees shall be paid by debit order or credit card payments. cloud.co.za shall only accept payment for bi-annual, tri-annual or annual payments by way of electronic funds transfer in exceptional circumstances and on only by prior arrangement at cloud.co.za’s discretion; and

 - All payments shall be without deduction and free of exchange or set-off.